Thala, Tunisia: History

 In 1906, an attack by local bedouin on the French civil administration offices during the Thala-Kasserine Disturbances was the first violent resistance to French authority under the protectorate.

 Thala was the scene of fierce fighting during World War II, in the late stages of the Battle of the Kasserine Pass.
 The 10th Panzer Division sought to exploit its early success against US forces.
 In a series of defensive actions on 21 February 1943, the British 26th Armoured Brigade, part of Nickforce, and the divisional artillery of the U.S. 9th infantry Division, arriving after an 800-mile forced march, blocked an advance by the German division's Kampfgruppe which, despite coming under the personal command of Erwin Rommel, were finally unable to make headway through fire from British tanks and artillery.

 Geography

 Climate

 The climate in Thala is cold semi-arid (BSk, according to the Köppen climate classification), with Mediterranean influences.
 Summers are moderately hot (by Saharan standards) and dry, and winters are chilly and wetter.
-Snowfalls can occur sometimes.
+Snowfalls can occur seldom.